kgateway-dev/kgateway/docs/content/guides/integrations/google_cloud/_index.md

     --global
 ```

-In the Gloogle Console, you can find the resource at **Network Services -> Load Balancing -> Backends tab**.
+In the Google Console, you can find the resource at **Network Services -> Load Balancing -> Backends tab**.
 You can filter by the name.

 ![LB BackEnd Services]({{% versioned_link_path fromRoot="/img/gcp-lb-backend.png" %}})